Tutorial

 return False

-Apart from this, we have to do some book-keeping.
-The reward for each step is 1, therefore, the episodic return counter is updated by 1 every episode.
-If there is a collision, the reward is -10 and the episode terminates.
-The fuel counter is reduced by 1 at every step.
+Apart from this, we have to do some bookkeeping.
+The reward for each step is 1; therefore, the episodic return counter is updated by one every episode.
+If there is a collision, the reward is -10, and the episode terminates.
+The fuel counter is reduced by one at every step.

 Finally, we implement our step function.
-I’ve wrote extensive comments to guide you through it.
+We have written extensive comments to guide you through the process.

 %%add_to ChopperScape